NSS College of Engineering

 NSS College of Engineering, Palakkad (Commonly known as NSSCE) is the fourth engineering educational institution established in Kerala, India.
 It was founded in 1960 by Nair Service Society.
-NSS College of Engineering is one of the premier institutions in the state.
-The college is one among the only three Govt-Aided Engineering colleges in Kerala and the first Govt-Aided Engineering College accredited by NBA of AICTE.
 The college is affiliated to the APJ Abdul Kalam Technological University since its inception in 2015.

-The campus is situated in NSS Nagar at Akathethara, 9 km from Palakkad town, and 3 km from the Palakkad Railway Junction.
+The campus is situated in NSS Nagar at Akathethara, 9 km from Palakkad town, and 3 km from the Palakkad junction Railway station.
 The nearest airports are at Coimbatore (55 km) and Cochin International Airport (110 km).
 Spread over 100 acres, it includes an administrative block and other blocks, a library block and five hostels including two for women and with good infrastructure.

 History

 The school was founded in 1960 by Nair Service Society.
 It is the fourth engineering institute and the second Govt-Aided engineering institute in Kerala.
 The college started with three branches of engineering viz, Civil Engineering, Mechanical Engineering and Electrical and Electronics Engineering.
 Instrumentation and Control Engineering, Electronics and Communication Engineering and Computer Science Engineering were started in 1980, 1986 and 1999 respectively.
 The institution offers M.Tech degree courses from 2011.
 The college was previously affiliated to University of Kerala from 1960 to 1968 and University of Calicut from 1968 to 2015 until the establishment of APJ Abdul Kalam Technological University.